 [Effective August 31, 1995.]

-[fn 1] - A member in the practice of public accounting should refer to the Statements on Auditing Standard.
-For example, see SAS No. 22, Planning and Supervision [AU section 31], which discuss what the auditor should do when there are differences of opinion concerning accounting and auditing standards.
+[fn 1] - A member in public practice should refer to the Statements on Auditing Standards (SASs).
+For example, see SAS No. 22, Planning and Supervision [AU section 311], that discusses what the auditor should do when there are differences of opinion concerning accounting and auditing standards.

 Back to PICPA Code of Conduct